hostvirtual/gohvapi/README.md

-### <a name="Client.CancelServer">func</a> (\*Client) [CancelServer](/src/target/servers.go?s=4228:4271#L146)
+### <a name="Client.CancelServer">func</a> (\*Client) [CancelServer](/src/target/servers.go?s=4379:4422#L148)
 ``` go
 func (c *Client) CancelServer(id int) error
 ```
-CancelServer external method on Client to cancel/remove from billing an instance this method completely removes an instance, it cannot be rebuilt afterward billing should be prorated to the day or something like that
+CancelServer external method on Client to cancel/remove from billing an instance. this method completely removes an instance, it cannot be rebuilt afterward. billing should be prorated to the day or something like that.
+This method requires apikey_allow_cancel to be checked on the account.